Carla J. Jaranson

 Burke, VA 22015

-- In 1983 she joined the Sumi-e Society of America and has volunteered in many roles both locally and nationally and is currently serving her third term as President.
+In 1983 she joined the Sumi-e Society of America and has volunteered in many roles both locally and nationally and is currently serving her fifth term as President.

-- She was awarded the 2008 Elementary Art Teacher of the Year by the Virginia Art Education Association and served on the state VAEA Board for eight years.
+She was awarded the 2008 Elementary Art Teacher of the Year by the Virginia Art Education Association and served on the state VAEA Board for ten years.
+She continues to attend the VAEA annual conferences and offers her Asian Brush Painting Workshop to art teachers each year.

-- As an adjunct professor with George Mason University, she has supervised pre-service teachers in Art Education.
+As an adjunct professor with George Mason University for two years, she supervised pre-service teachers in Art Education.

 MIS in Painting and Computer Art – Virginia Commonwealth University